Hugh Freeze overhauls Ole Miss staff with 5 new assistants

 Posted by: Chris Vannini on Thursday February 16, 2017

 Hugh Freeze has completed an overhaul of the Ole Miss staff.

-With the addition of Jacob Peeler, Freeze has his new set of nine assistants.
+With the addition of Freddie Roach, Freeze has his new set of nine assistants.
 Coming off a 5-7 season, Freeze made major changes to a staff that had a lot of continuity.
 Here’s the new Ole Miss staff.

 Offensive coordinator Dan Werner wasn’t retained after the year, and defensive coordinator Dave Wommack retired.